-The effects of supply chain interruptions, lingering U.S. labor market shortages impacting certain employer classifications that we insure, inflationary pressures, monetary and fiscal policy measures, recessionary concerns, overall general economic instability and the COVID-19 pandemic have caused recent disruptions in business activity.
-All states, including California, where we generated 45% of our in-force premiums as of December 31, 2022, have experienced adverse economic impacts.
-Certain classes of business that we insure continue to be adversely and disproportionately affected by these challenges.
+The effects of lingering U.S. labor market shortages impacting certain employer classifications that we insure, inflationary pressures, volatility and credit concerns in certain financial and banking markets, monetary and fiscal policy measures, recessionary concerns and, overall general economic instability have, at times, caused disruptions in business activity.
+All states, including California, where we generated 45% of our in-force premiums as of December 31, 2023, have experienced adverse economic impacts.